cometa-rocks/cometa/README.md

 	In both cases, the default URL when installing on you Desktop or Laptop, is `localhost`.

-**Don't miss this note**: Instead of following the manual setup instructions below, you may execute `./cometa.sh` to bring up a localhost version on your machine.
+:point_right: **Don't miss this note**: Instead of following the manual setup instructions below, you may execute `./cometa.sh` to bring up a localhost version on your machine.

 3. Create a crontab file for scheduling your automated tests